 A "special event" is an organized rally, race, exhibition, or demonstration of limited duration, which is conducted according to a prearranged schedule and in which general public interest is manifested.
 An OPRHP-issued permit allows participants to operate snowmobiles at special events (including on-site practice) with exemption from provisions concerning speed, mufflers, lights and registration.
-For 2017-2018 OPRHP continued to reinforce that the snowmobile special event permit does not provide an exemption of Section 25.19 of the PRHP Law regarding the minimum age for operation.
+For 2018-2019 OPRHP continued to reinforce that the snowmobile special event permit does not provide an exemption of Section 25.19 of the PRHP Law regarding the minimum age for operation.
 No individuals under the age of 10 may participate in an event.
 Those age 10 to 17 must meet snowmobile safety certificate requirements.
 OPRHP has also continued to exclude from permit coverage any participants who consume alcohol during the event.

 The sponsor of a snowmobile special event must secure a permit from the Snowmobile Unit, and the application must be submitted at least 15 days prior to the special event.
-Appropriate law enforcement agencies must be notified of the event and written permission from the landowner must also be secured.
+Appropriate law enforcement agencies must be notified of the event, written permission from the landowner must be secured, and any other potentially impacted parties must be notified.
 It is the responsibility of the person in charge and the event sponsor to plan and undertake the event with the utmost regard for the safety of the participants and spectators.

 The Special Event permit application and instructions are available on the OPRHP website at https://parks.ny.gov/recreation/snowmobiles/documents.aspx .
-For 2017-2018 OPRHP approved 73 special event permits.
-Streamlining of the application process will be one of OPRHP's areas of focus for 2018.
+For 2018-2019 OPRHP approved 65 special event permits.
+Streamlining the application process will be focused on in 2019.

-During February 2-5, 2018, OPRHP again sponsored the free snowmobiling weekend first offered in 2015.
-This event allows out of state residents to enjoy NYS snowmobile trails without being required to purchase a NYS registration, provided their snowmobiles are legally registered in their home state at the time.
+During January 25-27, 2019, OPRHP again sponsored the free snowmobiling weekend first offered in 2015.
+This event allows out of state residents to eniov NYS snowmobile trails without being required to purchase a NYS registration, provided their snowmobiles are legally registered in their home state at the time.
 The goal is to promote New York as a destination snowmobile location, with the hope that riders who take advantage of the free weekend later register in the state to "escape, explore, experience" the snowmobile trail network.
-Anecdotal evidence from discussions with hotel and restaurant owners and local government and law enforcement agencies across the state indicated that the promotion significantly increased activity over that weekend, and while it is unknown if this is attributable to the event there has been an overall increase in out-of-state registrations since the promotion was offered which continued into the 2017-18 season.
+While it is unknown if this is attributable to this event, out-of-state registrations as a share of overall registrations has remained at a higher level since the promotion was first offered.
 OPRHP will continue to support this promotion and attempt to monitor its success.